viewstools/docs/README.md

 Views make teams productive.
 Designers contribute directly to production build.</br>
 Views improve build quality.
 Designers can tweak styling without wasting dev time.</br>
 Views compile to React and React Native.
 No manual work is required in the compilation process.</br>
 Views come with a creative toolset.
-For designers who don't like to code.
+For designers who prefer tweak over building from skratch.

 You can speed up your development.</br>
 Perform faster revision loops.</br>